Purchasing A Travel Backpack

 Travel-Specific Features

 Stepping past marketing hype, nearly any backpack or bag will work to transport your items from one destination to another.
 That said, travel-specific features will improve efficiency, enhancing your overall travel experience.
-Consider whether or not you would benefit from features like lockable zippers, an easy-access laptop sleeve, the zip-open and lay-flat TSA-friendly laptop sleeve, hydration bladder compatibility, and whether or not a pack has a cover that will zip-up to protect the harness system in the event that you need to check your luggage.
+Consider whether or not you would benefit from features like lockable zippers, an easy-access laptop sleeve, the zip-open and lay-flat TSA-friendly laptop sleeve, hydration bladder compatibility, and whether or not a pack has a cover that will zip up to protect the harness system if you need to check your luggage.

 On a more practical level, think about packing features.
 How easy will it be to fetch your water bottle out of the bottom of your bag while waiting in line at the bus station?
 Conversely, the difficulty of access might make your on-the-go valuables, like your passport or wallet, safer from theft.
-You may also want to consider the pack's weight; if the pack itself is heavy before you even begin to load it up, it may not be the best option for backcountry use.
+You may also want to consider the pack's weight; if the pack itself is heavy before you even begin to load it up, it only gets worse when you start to pack and may not be the best option for traveling light and fast.

-You should also take into account the weather.
-If you are traveling somewhere wet you'll want to make sure your pack can handle that.
-Is the material weather-proof or waterproof?
-Are the zippers weather-proof?
-Does it come with a tuckaway rain fly?
-These are all questions you should be asking yourself before purchasing.
+What is the weather like at your destination?
+If you are traveling somewhere humid, rainy, or snowy, you'll want to make sure your pack can handle that moisture.
+Is the material weatherproof or waterproof?
+Are the zippers watertight?
+Does it come with a tuckaway rainfly?
+These are all questions you should ask yourself before purchasing.

-If you're headed out on the vacation of a lifetime, travel should be part of the fun, and if you're frequently traveling for business, you want to be sure that things go as smoothly as possible so you can focus on work.
-The best pack for you is the one that works so well that it integrates seamlessly into your travels and allows you to focus on the beautiful new world around you or the meetings and tasks at hand.
+If you're headed out on the vacation of a lifetime, getting there can be part of the fun.
+If you're frequently traveling for business, you want to be sure that things go as smoothly as possible so you can focus on work.
+The best pack for you is the one that seamlessly integrates into your travel style and allows you to focus on the beautiful new world around you or the meetings and tasks at hand.
 We hope our best travel backpack review will help you find the right match for your globetrotting needs.
 Happy adventuring!